-So you have both decided that your marriage has irretrievably ended and you no longer have a future with each other.
-Therefore, it makes sense to begin the divorce proceedings to officially end your marriage in the eyes of the law (because in this case Facebook is not what makes it official!)
-But it is at this point that many couples are apprehensive about how to move forwards with a low cost divorce – because of the expenses of solicitors.
+So you have both decided that your marriage has irretrievably ended and you don’t have a future with together.
+It makes sense to begin the divorce proceedings to officially end your marriage in the eyes of the law.
+It is at this point that many couples are apprehensive about how to move forwards with a low cost divorce – because of the expenses of solicitors.

-For some couples who do not have joint finances, assets or children to consider, the process will be very straightforward, merely following the legal footsteps needed to complete the process.
-But if you have joint considerations that must be taken into account, depending on how amicable you are, this could potentially make the whole process longer and less agreeable.
-Either way, there is still a chance that if you choose the wrong representative you could have the whole process dragged out, putting more pressure on you and more pressure on your wallet to fund the process.
+For some couples who do not have joint finances, assets or children to consider.
+The process will be very straightforward, merely following the legal footsteps needed to complete the process.
+If you have joint considerations that you need to take in account.
+This could potentially make the whole process longer and less agreeable.
+Either way, there is still a chance that if you choose the wrong representative you could have the whole process dragged out.
+Thus putting more pressure on you and more pressure on your wallet to fund the process.

 How can you achieve a low-cost divorce?

-The traditional method has long been to use opposing solicitors as each parties representatives and instructing them to help you ‘win’ in the divorce, whether this be getting the most finances or securing lone custody of the children.
-This method is often fuelled by negativity, with opposing solicitors restricting contact between couples and decisions being made through the court.
-This is also a very costly road to tread, with double the legal bill for each party and high hourly rates charged by solicitors.
+The traditional method has long been to use opposing solicitors as each parties representatives.
+Instructing them to help you ‘win’ in the divorce, whether this be getting the most finances or securing lone custody of the children.
+This method is often fuelled by negativity, with opposing solicitors restricting contact between couples.
+Decisions through the courts.
+This is a very costly road, with double the legal fees for each party and high hourly rates charged by solicitors.

 However, for couples who are not necessarily facing a simple divorce, DIY divorce can represent an issue.
 Not only will this be very time consuming, it can also pose issues in the future if not handled correctly.
 This is something that you do not want brought back up once it is complete!
 Many couples think that doing it themselves cut out any costs for courts.
 This is not the case as every divorce requires a Decree Absolute, processed through the courts.